mongodb/docs/source/includes/api/list-tables/alerts/response-elements.rst

    * - ``updated``
      - string
-     - |Epoch-time| when the alert was last updated.
+     - |iso8601-time| when the alert was last updated.